knmc/Anglican-Breviary-Noted/README.md

 1. The Common of the Season  (A & B Section)
 2. The Proper of the Season  (C & D Section)
-3. The Proper od the Saints  (E Section)
+3. The Proper of the Saints  (E Section)
 4. The Common of the Saints  (F,G,H & S Sections)\
 **Note:** ***Very little of the S section is planned to be done***